 - Mix in vanilla extract.

-- Beat in about 1 cup of the flour mixture.
+- Beat in about 1 cup of the flour mixture into the wet ingredients.

-- Pour into your bundt pan and bake for 50-60 minutes or until it is done.
+- Pour batter into your bundt pan and bake for 50-60 minutes or until it is done.
+Cool completely on a cooling wire rack.

-- Make the cream cheese frosting by combining the ingredients of the frosting then spoon it over the cooled cake
+- Make the cream cheese frosting by beating the ingredients of the frosting in a medium bowl with an electric mixer then spoon it over the cooled cake.

 Don’t want to miss a recipe?
 Sign up for the FREE Amira's Pantry newsletter delivered to your inbox with lots of tips and surprises!
 And stay in touch with me on Facebook, Twitter, Pinterest, and Instagram for all the latest updates.